Unigalactix/Docling-Demo/README.md

 Behavior and guarantees:
 - The AI is instructed to preserve the exact structure and keys of your template
-- It replaces only leaf values equal to the literal string `"string"`
+- It replaces only leaf values equal to the literal `"string"` or `null`
-- If a value cannot be found in Docling's lossless JSON, it sets an empty string
+- If a value cannot be found in the Markdown, it sets the value to `null`
-- It should not invent information; it uses Docling JSON (and plain text as a last resort)
+- It should not invent information; it uses the Markdown as the single source of truth

 Notes on privacy and cost:
 - Using AI sends the document-derived JSON (and a truncated plain-text view) to OpenRouter and the selected model provider.
 Review your data policies before enabling.